 If you had to pick a league, anywhere in the world to play to play in, where would you pick?

 Simple, the Premier League.
-Other than that, I’ve always wanted to play for my dad’s first club, Swindon Town, which is currently playing in League 1.
+Other than that, I’ve always wanted to play for my dad’s first club, Swindon Town, currently playing in League 1.
 I’ve got quite a lot of family and friends in Swindon, so that would be a dream come true.

 Who were your role models and idols growing up?

 Obviously my old man was my idol, but I had quite a few players that I loved to watch growing up.
-My favorite strikers growing up (other than my dad) were Dennis Bergkamp, Alan Shearer, GianFranco Zola, and Michael Owen.
+My favourite strikers growing up (other than my dad) were Dennis Bergkamp, Alan Shearer, GianFranco Zola, and Michael Owen.
 But my hero was and still is David Beckham, he’s a legend.

 At Kansas City, what was it like being coached by your father?

 He would be the first one to say that he is very, very tough on me, but that has definitely turned me into the player I am today so I can appreciate that.
-I’ve learned almost everything from my dad, so having him coach my team rather than just me individually was special.
+I’ve learned almost everything from my dad.
+So, having him coach my team rather than just me individually was special.
 With that, my dad has worked hard and become a very good manager and I think the future could be bright for him in coaching.

-What are your aims for the remainder of the season and your plans if any for the next season?
+What are your aims for the remainder of the season and your plans, if any for the next season?